 AstraZeneca has been in legal hot water already, for such things as a 2010 lawsuit’s allegations that it defrauded Medicare and Medicaid in marketing bipolar disorder drug Seroquel.
 The company settled that lawsuit for more than half a billion dollars.

-Now knowing this, if someone in your family has suffered injury from using Kombiglyze XR, rest assured you can find legal help by contacting a defective drug lawyer with the veteran law firm Jim Adler & Associates.
+Now knowing this, if someone in your family has suffered injury from using Kombiglyze XR, rest assured you can find legal help by contacting one of our defective drug lawyers.

 For three decades, we have helped thousands of people get the money they legally deserved after being injured by someone else’s negligence.
 Let us help you, too, by claiming payments for your family’s medical bills, lost salary and pain and suffering due to defective drug Kombiglyze XR.